 And the plane to the pine-tree is whispering some tale of love

 Till it rustles with laughter and tosses its mantle of green,

-This gets to another important reason that poets use the technique: in order to convey a particular emotion more clearly.
-This is can be seen in what is likely Emily Dickinson’s best-known poem, ‘Because I could not stop for Death’.
+The use of personification to relay emotion can be seen in what is likely Emily Dickinson’s best-known poem, ‘Because I could not stop for Death’.
 In this dramatic and beautiful text, the force of “Death” is personified.
 Dickinson capitalized the word to give it more power and agency in her world.
 This can be seen very clearly through the first and second stanzas of the poem.

 Because I could not stop for Death –